 Other areas of counselling I deal with

 I offer an online or phone assessment free.
-My standard sessional rate is £45, but I operate a sliding scale based on the ability to pay.
+My standard rate is £50/hour.
+For groups and organisations please enquire.